 Provisions and liabilities are recognized in the period when it becomes probable that there will be a future outflow of funds resulting from past operations or events and the amount of cash outflow can be reliably estimated.
 The timing of recognition and quantification of the liability requires the application of judgement to existing facts and circumstances, which can be subject to change.
 The carrying amounts of provisions and liabilities are reviewed regularly and revised to take account of changing facts and circumstances.
 In the normal course of business, contingent liabilities may arise from litigations and other claims against the Company.
-Judgment is required to determine the probability of such potential liabilities are disclosed in the notes but are not provided for in the financial statements.
+Judgment is required to determine the probability of such potential liabilities actually crystallising.
+In case the probability is low, the same is treated as contingent liabilities.
+Such liabilities are disclosed in the notes but are not provided for in the financial statements.